 For most climates winter means water in some form or another.
 Whether it's rain, snow or ice, your cold weather boots should definitely be waterproof.

 Most boots accomplish this with some kind of waterproof lining like Gore-Tex or Windtex.
-Additionally, many boots have rubber outsoles that keep any water from entering in the bottom.
+Additionally, many boots have waterproof outsoles that keep any water from entering in the bottom.

 Even in cold weather, you want your boots to be breathable.
 Since hunting usually involves periods of intense hiking followed by periods of not moving, the temperature of your feet is going to fluctuate.
 In fact, they might even get hot.